dav-anderson/ramp_template/README.md

 In order to configure fonts, each file must be named `<font_name>.ttf` and must be placed within `/android/app/src/main/res/font/`.
 In addition, each font should be added to the .xml file within the `/font` directory.

+### Assets

+The path to the assets directory is simply `/assets`.
+Anything placed here will be included in the apk, this path is configured in the `Cargo.toml`

 ## IOS